-This page would be advised if you’re organizing a webinar or just a meeting that is NOT going to be commercial.
+This page will be advised if you’re organizing a webinar or just a meeting that is NOT going to be commercial.
 For example, you are doing it for your friends or family in a less formal way.
 In such a case you don’t need to gather leads or collect personal data of the participants.
-No registration form will be needed and used.
+No registration form will be needed or used.
 But you still want to present to your viewers information about the event and make them feel welcome.

 What to present on the event not yet started page?

-What is also vital – you can customize the page, using layout and colors of your choice – the ones that best correspond to the aim and type of the meeting.
+What is also vital – you can customize the page, using the layout and colors of your choice – the ones that best correspond to the aim and type of the meeting.
 If you need to add a logo – also remember to do it.
-If this page is going to be followed by other landing pages for the same meeting, make sure you stay consistent with colors, layout and visuals when designing the remaining templates.
+If this page is going to be followed by other landing pages for the same meeting, make sure you stay consistent with colors, layouts and visuals when designing the remaining templates.
 LiveWebinar lets you customize each of the five available template types in a similar way.

 Template #2 Webinar registration page template